 YOU NEVER KNOW WHERE YOU’LL FIND A PLACE TO GET IN THE WATER

 Some beaches in Malta are sandy, some are rocky, and some are not even beaches.
-In fact, one of my most favorite things about Malta is that you might find a handrail to help you get into the beautiful water where you least expect it.
+In fact, one of my favorite things about Malta is that you might find a pool ladder to help you get into the beautiful water where you least expect it.

 MALTA IS SMALL, BUT THERE’S A LOT TO SEE